 Tongue tie: A strip of cloth used to stabilize a horse 's tongue so that the animal cannot slip it over the bit.

-Tote board: The totalizator board that displays odds and other
+The totalizator board that displays odds and other information.

-Tout: 1) To extol the virtues, real or imagined, of a horse for
+extol the virtues, real or imagined, of a horse for purposes of urging

 Track bias, or simply bias: A surface's favoring certain paths or running styles.